-Andrew Carnegie's legacy shows how wealth can be a force for good.
-He believed the affluent have a moral duty to give back, focusing on education, the arts, and peace.
-Through his philanthropic vision, he established libraries, museums, and educational institutions, making knowledge accessible to many.
-His creation of Carnegie Hall and the Carnegie Endowment for International Peace highlights his commitment to culture and global harmony.
-This approach has inspired modern philanthropy and corporate social responsibility.
-If you explore further, you'll discover the ongoing impact of Carnegie's principles on today's charitable efforts and how they empower communities.
+Andrew Carnegie’s legacy demonstrates how wealth can be a positive influence.
+He believed that those who are financially well-off have a moral obligation to give back, with a focus on supporting education, the arts, and peace.
+Using his philanthropic mindset, he established libraries, museums, and educational facilities, making knowledge accessible to a wide audience.
+The creation of Carnegie Hall and the Carnegie Endowment for International Peace exemplifies his dedication to culture and global unity.
+This approach has served as inspiration for contemporary philanthropy and corporate social responsibility efforts.
+By delving deeper, one can see the lasting impact of Carnegie’s principles on today’s charitable endeavors and how they empower communities.

 Key Takeaways